oracle/oci-python-sdk/examples/showoci/README.md

 SHOWOCI is a reporting tool which uses the Python SDK to extract list of resources from your tenant.
 It covers most of OCI components,
-Authentication by User or Compute using instant principals, Output can be printer friendly, CSV files or JSON file.
+Authentication by User or Compute using instance principals, Output can be printer friendly, CSV files or JSON file.

 ![](img/screen_xls.png)